DaniGuardiola/vscode-akdiff/README.md

 - `Component deps`: opens a menu to select a component and shows its resolved dependencies.

 These can also be run directly from the status bar (hover `Ariakit Solid`).

+From an Ariakit Solid file, or a Solid example, you can run:

+- `Ariakit Solid: open diff`: opens a diff view comparing the current file with the corresponding Ariakit React file.
+- `Ariakit Solid: open diff (example)`: opens a diff view comparing the current file with the corresponding React example file.